7 Day Food & Culture Tour of Albania

 Day 4 – The Town of 1000 windows

-Breakfast at Mrizi i Zanave is ever bit as delicious as dinner!
+Breakfast at Mrizi i Zanave is every bit as delicious as dinner!
 It’s a great way to start the day.
-Afterwards, there is a 2 and a half hour drive south past the capital, Tirana (don’t worry, we’ll be back!) to the UNESCO Heritage site of Berat, the town of a thousand windows.
-This stunning hillside village on the steps of the Tomorr mountains is a place of great beauty and tranquility, and the service at the exquisite Hotel Mangalemi is every bit as perfect.
-There will be time – between more delicious meals! – to visit the Church of the Holy Trinity, a gorgeous 13th century Byzantine church in the ancient citadel of Berat at the top of the hill and explore the town by foot.
+Afterwards, there is a 2-and-a-half-hour drive south past the capital, Tirana (don’t worry, we’ll be back!) to the UNESCO Heritage site of Berat, the town of a thousand windows.
+This stunning hillside village on the steps of the Tomorr mountains is a place of great beauty and tranquillity, and the service at the exquisite Hotel Mangalemi is every bit as perfect.
+There will be time – between more delicious meals! – to visit the Church of the Holy Trinity, a gorgeous 13th-century Byzantine church in the ancient citadel of Berat at the top of the hill and explore the town by foot.

 Day 5 – Tirana

 After a gentle morning, we head back north to Albania’s capital, Tirana.
 This vibrant city has plenty for both the roving gourmet and the cultural traveller to enjoy – we stay at the Lowen Inn B&B, which has excellent facilities, and lovely rooms and is located a mere 800m away from Skanderbeg Square in the centre of town.
 Your guide will take you to all the most interesting cultural sites, including Et’Hem Bey mosque, the National Art Gallery, the Pyramid and the bustling, vibrant Blloku district.
 You will of course also get to taste some more outstanding Albanian cuisine, such as the charming and authentic Oda restaurant, where you eat on low tables as if in a distant relative’s own house.